Asseton History, Family Crest & Coats of Arms

 His son, Thomas de Ashton (fl.
 1346), was a "warrior, the son and heir of Sir Robert de Ashton, and it is remarkable that, although the chief recorded event of his life shows him to have been a man of conspicuous military courage, he does not appear to have received the honour of knighthood."

-Important Dates for the Asseton family
+Early History of the Asseton family

 This web page shows only a small excerpt of our Asseton research.
 Another 259 words (18 lines of text) covering the years 1086, 1273, 1323, 1400, 1431, 1585, 1646, 1700, 1818, 1581, 1644, 1605, 1680, 1620, 1695, 1624, 1696, 1626, 1665, 1652, 1716, 1590, 1625, 1691, 1658, 1658, 1641, 1711, 1651, 1716, 1677, 1679, 1694 and 1698 are included under the topic Early Asseton History in all our PDF Extended History products and printed products wherever possible.